Russia urges Syria, Annan to step up peace effort

 Moualem said Damascus had already pulled back some of its troops from cities and that Syria wanted a say in the composition of an international team to observe implementation of a ceasefire.
 The Russian Foreign ministry said Moualem told Lavrov some forces had been withdrawn from Homs.

-"We are insistently demanding from our Syrian colleagues the strict fulfillment of their commitments," Lavrov said.
+"We are insistently demanding from our Syrian colleagues the strict fulfilment of their commitments," Lavrov said.

 However, he added, "it is clear that success is possible only if the rest of the members of the international community who have influence on the Syrian sides ... approach this task with the same sense of responsibility."